suobset/suobset/README.md

 ## <a href="https://skushagra.com">Personal Website!!</a>

 Everything I'd want to put here, and much more.
-Blog is very outdated, for the record.
+I switched to Blogger for hosting instead of GH Pages in 2025, because I wanted to focus more on the writing and less on the HTML.

 [skushagra.com](https://skushagra.com)